shawntabrizi/substrate-collectables-workshop/1/4-storing-a-structure.md

 You can see that when the user called our new `create_kitty()` function, we generate a `new_kitty` using the `Kitty` struct, and then insert that directly into our storage like before.

 Additionally, our storage is now configured to store a `Kitty` for each `AccountId`.

+Substrate does not directly support `Strings`, so we are using a `Vec<u8>` to act as one for our kitties.
+We will need to remember to convert this value to and from a human readble string with our front end UI.